PrajwalHolkar/AgriCO/README.md

    - Ensures a seamless and enjoyable experience for both farmers and buyers.

 2. **Real-time Updates**
-   - Implemented real-time updates using NodeJS and Socket.io.
+   - Implemented real-time updates using NodeJS, Express.js and Socket.io.
    - Facilitates instant communication between users, keeping them informed about ongoing transactions and bids.

 3. **Efficient Data Management**